 Students with Disabilities Excel Through Online Learning

 Undergraduate students with disabilities are more likely to enroll in distance education.
 The most recent information on this topic is from the 2007-8 academic year.
-What this data reveals is that students with disabilities lasting 6 or more months such as impaired mobility, sensory disability as well as disabilities in learning, remembering and fulfilling other educational needs enroll in some form of distance learning at a higher rate than do students who do not report any disabilities.
-Sensory disability refers to conditions such blindness and deafness.
-Disability in learning can be caused by psychological, emotional or learning impairments that can affect a student’s ability to be successful in traditional college settings.
+What this data reveals is that students with disabilities lasting 6 or more months such as impaired mobility, sensory disability as well as disabilities in learning, remembering, and fulfilling other educational needs enroll in some form of distance learning at a higher rate than do students who do not report any disabilities.
+Sensory disability refers to conditions such as blindness and deafness.
+Disability in learning can be caused by psychological, emotional, or learning impairments that can affect a student’s ability to be successful in traditional college settings.

 - No disability